microsoft/qlib/README.md

   pip install numpy
   pip install --upgrade  cython
   ```
-  **Note**: Please pay attention that installing cython in Python 3.6 will raise some error when installing ``Qlib`` from source.
-If users use Python 3.6 on their machines, it is recommended to *upgrade* Python to version 3.7 or use `conda`'s Python to install ``Qlib`` from source.

 * Clone the repository and install ``Qlib`` as follows.
   * If you haven't installed qlib by the command ``pip install pyqlib`` before: